 Java is faster than Python.
 This is for a number of reasons.

 Python has a slower runtime because it is interpreted.
 Considering this, it takes more work to get Python source code to the nitty-gritty bits that computers can actually read.
-Java, with the aide of its JIT compiler, has a natural advantage over Python in this regard.
+Java, with the aid of its JIT compiler, has a natural advantage over Python in this regard.

 What’s more, although interpreted languages can provide an environment to debug-as-you-go, so to speak, certain runtime errors that have to do with type checking and conversion will be left completely vulnerable.